FiditeNemini/artcraft/_develop/docs/local_development/general_setup.md

 ### (2) Install the necessary libraries

-Mac: (Lost the library list, but it should match Linux.
-Install Homebrew.)
+#### Mac

+On an up-to-date M1/M2 Mac, there should be no libraries you need to install!
+Any exceptions to this assumption should be documented here.

-Ubuntu 22.04 and WSL:
+#### Ubuntu 22.04 and WSL:

+If you're on Ubuntu or WSL, you'll need to install some libraries to build the Rust code:

 ```bash
 # If you haven't run apt before, you'll need to fetch the package list: